silvanaferreira68/silvanaferreira68/README.md

 ### Hello, Welcome to my GitHub!:tulip:
 My name is Silvana, I am a student of Systems Analysis and Development, I am in my 1st semester and in career transition.
+My goal is to work as a Front-end, and so in my spare time I am seeking more knowledge about the profession.

  🌱:books:I’m currently learning ...